New to Colonia?

 - All factions are Independent.
 There are no superpowers in the region.

 - There is a very strong bias towards the 'Cooperative' faction type, which is rare in the Sol bubble.
+Some government types are unique to Colonia.

 - Each system has one or occasionally two home factions.
 Other factions have expanded there to fill the remaining space.
 Retreats are therefore more common.